-The biggest problem, however, is likely to be measurable performance, such as executive coach and management consultant Roswitha A. van der Markt from the practice knows: "executives ask (me) often, how they are to perceive the achievement of their coworkers, if they do not see these?"
-To the solution she recommends clear target agreements and collaboration tools such as chats, wikis or digital boards, in which constantly sharing team members' status and outcomes, as well as knowledge bases where knowledge is available anytime, anywhere.
+The biggest problem, however, is likely to be measurable performance, such as executive coach and management consultant Roswitha A. van der Markt From practice knows: “Managers often ask (me) how they should perceive the performance of their employees if they don't see them?”
+To solve this, she recommends clear target agreements and collaboration tools such as chats, wikis or digital boards, in which team members can constantly exchange information about the status and results of their work, as well as knowledge databases, in which knowledge is available at all times and for everyone.

 Employees must know goals and rules

-Employees should be aware of goals and rules for working with IT and collaboration tools, as well as mentors as contact persons: "Everyone must know where and how documents and results are stored in knowledge and project databases, and what wording and response times in communication , even in conflicts, are common ", explains van der Markt, And also interpersonal matters: "Videoconferencing also convey facial expressions, gestures and mood.
+Employees should know the goals and rules for working with IT and collaboration tools, as well as mentors as contacts: “Everyone needs to know where and how documents and results are stored in knowledge and project databases and which wording, which reaction times in communication , even in conflicts, are common ”, explains van der Markt.
+And interpersonal matters too: “Video conferences also convey facial expressions, gestures and mood.
 In addition, space should be created for informal communication without a goal just for fun, such as the virtual coffee hour, as a virtual meeting at the coffee bar.
-And at least once or twice a year you should meet in person, "said counselor van der Markt.
+And you should meet personally at least once or twice a year, ”said the consultant van der Markt.

 Virtual work posed great challenges for companies and employees alike.
 In order to cope with them, many new workflows and structures have to be created.
 Only then can this change succeed.